 ahmet to delete it and click to the

-We asked for if we want to delete the users files or we want to keep them.
-This is the same operation of deleting the user home directory.
+We asked if we want to delete the user’s files or if we want to keep them.
+This is the same operation as deleting the user’s home directory.
 In this example we

 Delete Files for the user ahmet.

 Verify User Account Has Been Deleted From Ubuntu

 We can verify if the user has been deleted successfully or check if a specific user account exists in Ubuntu by using the grep command.
 Just provide the user name to the grep command to filter

 passwd file like below.
 In the following example, we check if the user ahmet deleted successfully and if exists in the “/etc/passwd” file.

 Deleting a user in Ubuntu removes the account and its home folder completely where they can not be recovered in a regular way.
 But if we want to revert them back later but do prevent access for a specific time period we can disable the account.
 The

 usermod command can be used to disable an account in Ubuntu.

 Alternatively, we can specify the disable period where after the specified data the user account is enabled automatically.
 In the following example, we disable the account to the 2021-12-01.
 After 2021-12-01 the account is enabled automatically.